Learning, Training, and Human Performance Glossary

 Arranging the teaching points, teaching steps, and criterion steps into the most appropriate order for effective learning.

 The ordering of training so that the learning of new or more complex skills/knowledge is built on and reinforces previously learned material.
+For example, learning the controls of a piece of equipment, and then learning how to operate it.

-Any representation or imitation of reality.
+A representation or imitation of reality.
 An instructional strategy used to teach problem solving, procedures, or operations by immersing learners in situations resembling reality.
 The learners actions can be analyzed, feedback about specific errors provided, and performance can be scored.
 They provide safe environments for users to practice real-world skills.
 They can be especially important in situations where real errors would be too dangerous or too expensive.

 The ability to perform a psychomotor activity that contributes to the effective performance of a task.